 To find out more about ticket prices beforehand, please refer to our fares information.

-As of 1st January 2018, Transdev Vertrieb GmbH has taken over the sales via RMV ticket machines.
-A total of 638 new ticket machines were set up at regional and city train stops.
+Transdev Vertrieb GmbH has taken over the sales via RMV ticket machines.
+A total of 660 ticket machines were set up at regional and city train stops.

 Payment for these machines is accepted in the form of coins, bank notes and all current cash-free payment means (girocard, VisaCard, MasterCard).
 Contactless payment is also possible.
 When paying in cash, any change can also be issued in notes.